-Below are brief answers to some of the most common questions prospective distance students ask.
+Below are brief answers/links to some of the most common questions prospective distance students ask.
 After enrolment, your Department’s distance programme Administrator will send you the very useful Distance Learning Information and Support handbook which explains everything you need to know as a student.

 Download the Distance Learning Information and Support booklet (1,146kb in PDF format, 64 pages)